noaner/edurange-server/README.md

 ## Developer Installation

-To setup the developer server running on your machine, there are five main steps.
+To setup the developer server to run on your machine, there are five main steps.

 1. Clone the repository from github
+2. Install the rails and ruby packages necessary to run and manage EDURange
-2. Set up RVM (Ruby Version Manager), rails, rubygems, and bundler
+  - RVM (Ruby Version Manager)
-3. Create a settings.local.yml file in /config
+  - rails
+  - rubygems
+  - bundler
+3. Create local settings for aws options.
+  - In the config directory, copy settings.yml to settings.local.yml
+  - Fill in blank fields in settings.local.yml with settings obtained from a developer
-4. Add credential variables to your user's ENV on your machine (usually in ~/.profile)
+4. Add aws credentials to your machine's ENV variables.
-5. Run the server, and create a new user(s)
+5. Run the server, and create a new user

+Please follow each step carefully.
+A small error will likely result in a rails environment that simply won't work.
+Contact a EDURange developer if you run into problems that you can't solve after google and a few tries.

 ####  I. Clone the git repository: